kalmei/COMP-1004-Kingsley-Almeida-/README.md

 All files are separate and are called in the HTML via links/references.

-PS: The Applcation MUST BE RAN on Microsoft Edge and Google Chrome.
+PS: The Applcation MUST BE RAN on Microsoft Edge or Google Chrome.
 There a display issues on Firefox but all features run properly otherwise.